Inventors Lab . . . Developing Your Product

 “Product Development” is a phrase describing the transformation of an idea into a usable product.
 It is a process which is sometimes chaotic, or sometimes methodical.
 Though the methodical approach is more effective, chaotic is often the default simply because the steps are not always clear.
 Each new idea is unique in some way, so the steps are different.
 Yet, there are commonalities.
 As a guide in navigating each unique path, Synthesis has published an article that is an overview of several topics common in product development.

 The article, “The Product Development Process“, discusses the needs of inventors (and others) as they take ideas from concept to customer.
-The article is a guide with several topics, directional questions, and an overview of the process.
-Hopefully, it also gives a feel for scope.
+The article is a guide with several topics, direction questions, and an overview of what’s involved in the process.
+Hopefully, it also gives a feel for the scope.

 About the PDP Article

 This article, “The Product Development Process“, was first published on Synthx.com in 1998.
 It is here to answer questions commonly asked by inventors, because the path to a final product and happy customers is not as easy as it sounds.